pointcove-rblx/guidelines/README.md

 Being a Pointcove UM member is a serious responsibility.
 Keep in mind you are part of the management group responsible for every single operation in Pointcove.
 With this said, some of your responsibilities include utilizing common sense for everything and following all of the Pointcove ECH guidelines. **YOU MUST ALSO FOLLOW ALL RULES** that will be referenced below:

  1. UM members are to not evade their position of power for any given reason.
- 2. UM members are to respond to a **mandatory** bi-weekly activity check.
-[IN]
- 3. UM members are *not allowed to leak* any unreleased Pointcove product or project to the public.
+ 2. UM members are *not allowed to leak* any unreleased Pointcove product or project to the public.
 [LK]
- 4. UM members are not allowed to give moderation powers to unauthorized users in any platform without consent of any founder.
+ 3. UM members are not allowed to give moderation powers to unauthorized users on any platform without consent of any founder.

 #### A2A - How one becomes a UM Member:
 Rarely anyone is able to become a UM member of Pointcove.
 Developers are also considered UM staff as they share the same Team Create permissions with all other UM roles.
 The only possibilities for one to become a UM member is if: